danlabrador/upliftcodecamp-projects/js-api-app/README.md

 ### Setting Up Environment Variables

-In the `upliftcodecamp-projects` directory, create a `.env` file with your Spotify and OpenAI credentials:
+In the root directory of the repository, create a `.env` file with your Spotify and OpenAI credentials:

 ```env
 AURORA_BEATS_OPENAI_KEY=your_openai_api_key